drunarayan/fibonacci/README.md

 # fibonacci
-An introduction to Fibonacci Sequence and Golden Ratio using Colab
+An introduction to Fibonacci Sequence, Golden Ratio Pascal's trianglr and many other projects A class taught by me in the summer of 2022